bhits/document-validator/README.md

 ### Commands

 This is a Maven project and requires [Apache Maven](https://maven.apache.org/) 3.3.3 or greater to build it.
-It is recommended to use the *Maven Wrapper* scripts provided with this project. *Maven Wrapper* requires internet connection to download Maven and project dependencies for the very first build.
+It is recommended to use the *Maven Wrapper* scripts provided with this project. *Maven Wrapper* requires an internet connection to download Maven and the project dependencies for the very first build.

 To build the project, navigate to the folder that contains the [**parent** `pom.xml` file](document-validator/pom.xml) using terminal/command line.